“… I came that they may have life and have it abundantly.” John 10:10b

 One statement of Jesus that profoundly and significantly impacts me is, “…I came that they may have life, and have it abundantly.”

-Because we lived from parsonage to parsonage, I would often say jokingly, “no permanent address,” when asked where we lived.
+Because we lived from parsonage to parsonage, I would often say jokingly, “No permanent address,” when asked where we lived.

 Of course, it is easy to understand what abundant life is in the context of the material world.

-Then I was on my way to fulfilling my goals, sailing smoothly and successfully achieving victories left and right.
+Then, I was on my way to fulfilling my goals, sailing smoothly and successfully achieving victories left and right.

 So, where could I find true abundant life if it is not present in having material affluence alone?